Serial verb construction: Examples with intervening elements between verbs

 In some languages that have verb serialization, the verbs must appear consecutively, with nothing intervening.
 In other languages, however, it is possible for arguments, normally the object of one of the verbs, to come in between the serialized verbs.
 The resulting construction is a sequence of verb phrases, rather than of plain verbs.
 The following example is from Yoruba, from Nigeria:

-The object of the first verb intervenes between the verbs, resulting in two consecutive verb phrases, the first meaning "took the book" amd the second "came".
+The object of the first verb intervenes between the verbs, resulting in two consecutive verb phrases, the first meaning "took the book" and the second "came".
 As before, the subject ("he" in this case) is understood to apply to both verbs.
 The combined action of taking the book and coming can be translated as "bringing" the book.

 A serial verb construction may be used to introduce an actant ("money" in the following example, from Akan of West Africa):

 Also in Japanese, strings of verb phrases can be created, often denoting events that are related causally or in time.
 Such strings may be translated into English by using "and", "while", "(in order) to" or other connectives, but some may have a more compact translation, as in the following example (from Hayao Miyazaki's Mononoke Hime) in which the actions of "following" and "coming" are simultaneous: